 For grades K-3, 4-6, and 7-12;

-This resource provides lesson plans based on articles in the award winning Maryknoll magazine, teaching students about issues of social justice and the work of missioners in many parts of the world.
-From 2008-2017, Anne wrote the lessons for K-3 and 4-6.
+From 2008-2017, Anne wrote for grades K-3 and 4-6 for the Maryknoll Classroom Program.
+This provided lesson plans based on articles in the award winning Maryknoll magazine, teaching students about issues of social justice and the work of missioners in many parts of the world.